ypyp-pprn-mnmn/ff3_hack/docs/$3e,3f_field_and_common_logics.md

 ## callers:
 +	`1F:EB81:20 D1 EB  JSR field.unseek_to_line_beginning`
 ## notes:
+used to scroll back texts, in particular when a cursor moved up in item window.

-unless the pointer given by caller is pointing to reverse-order text, the result of this function seems not reliable due to the handling of 2-bytes opcodes (0x10 to 0x28). this seems to be a bug, but yet to be confirmed.
+unless the pointer given by caller is pointing to reverse-order text, the result of this function seems not reliable due to the incorrect handling of 2-bytes opcodes (0x10 to 0x28). however this isn't the case (caller passes normal string). this seems to be a bug, but yet to be confirmed.
 ## code:
 ```js